 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take this drug at the same time of day.

 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - This drug may cause you to pass urine more often.
-To keep from having sleep problems, try to take before 6 pm.
+To keep from having sleep problems, try not to take too close to bedtime.